uniba-mi/rdftex/README.md

 - The import functionality allows to import research contributions from a specified SciKG in LaTeX documents via custom import commands.
 - The export functionality allows to export original research contributions from LaTeX documents to a SciKG via custom export commands.

-This repository contains the proof-of-concept implementation of RDFtex and other sources as proposed in the [TPDL 2022 RDFtex paper](https://link.springer.com/chapter/10.1007/978-3-031-16802-4_3) and its extended version currently in preparation.
+This repository contains the proof-of-concept implementation of RDFtex and other sources as proposed in our [TPDL 2022 RDFtex paper](https://link.springer.com/chapter/10.1007/978-3-031-16802-4_3) and its extended version currently in preparation.

 ## MinSKG